nav3van/Craigslist-Hawk/README.md

 # Craigslist Post Notification Bot
 ## About
-Python bot to search Craisglist for posts that match the criteria specified and send out email notifications on a predefined schedule.
+Python bot to search Craigslist for posts that match the criteria specified and send out email notifications on a predefined schedule.

 ##### data_config.json
 - categories: enter any number of category id's to include in search.
 Found in the url when viewing that category in your browser.
 Ex: sporting='sga', boats='boo'